kenoreyes238/Keno-Reyes-Portfolio/README.md

 This site includes all my relevant projects, as well as highlighting my experiences, certificates and showcasing some links to my contact information.

+As of 7/5/24:
+- created Projects page for site
+  - features relevant projects for portfolio along with links to repos or pages itself

 As of 6/30/24:
 - developed for mobile support
 - created Navbar using Bootstrap for other pages in the site